The Hidden Enemy in Forex Trading: Cognitive Biases and Their Impact on Performance

-Cognitive biases are systematic patterns of deviation from norm or rationality in judgment.
-They occur when individuals process information in a way that leads to erroneous conclusions, often based on preconceived notions or emotional responses.
-In trading, these biases can distort decision-making processes, leading to financial losses.
-Recognizing and managing cognitive biases are crucial for improving trading outcomes.
+Cognitive biases are systematic patterns of deviation from norm or rational judgment, leading individuals to process information inaccurately.
+These biases arise from various psychological factors, including preconceived notions and emotional responses.
+In the context of forex trading, such biases can distort decision-making processes, potentially culminating in significant financial losses.
+Therefore, recognizing and managing cognitive biases is vital for enhancing trading performance and ensuring more rational and objective trading decisions.

 1. Overconfidence Bias